Criteria for student comments

 - The comment must not be motivated by a reading error of the student unless the student clearly indicates that is was a reading error to be expected due to the formulation of the question/optional answers.

 - The comment must be supplied with a clear explanation why the question or key is questioned by the student.
 Preferably, comments about test content is supplied with evidence from a proper source.
+Students have to refer to books; references to study portals are not allowed.

 Comments that are NOT taken into account: